Sep 26, 2023

 - sour cream

-In a large pot over medium heat cook the ground beef until browned.
-Drain any fat.
+- Cook the ground beef.
+In a large pot over medium heat, cook the ground beef until browned.
+Drain any leftover fat.

-Add the diced onion, bell pepper, taco seasoning and tomato paste.
-Stir and sweat the ingredients together for 1-2 minutes.
+- Cook the first set of vegetables.
+Add the diced onion, bell pepper, taco seasoning, and tomato paste to the pot.
+Stir and sweat the ingredients together for 1 to 2 minutes.

-To serve, ladle the taco soup into bowls.
-Then, add your favorite toppings.
+- Serve it up.
+To serve, ladle the taco soup into bowls and add your favorite taco toppings.

 - For a meatless Monday or vegetarian/vegan option: Replace the ground beef with quinoa.

 - If you’re making this in a slow cooker: Add all of the ingredients to a slow cooker and cook on low for 6 hours (or more) or high for 4 hours.